GaurabKundu1/US-Sales-Analysis-Dashboard/README.md

 The dashboard is equipped with visually captivating charts, graphs, and data points that present data in a clear and concise manner.
 Whether you're interested in distribution by states, above and below average sales, or user demographics, this dashboard provides a comprehensive visual representation of various aspects related to sales analysis.

+## Target Audience

+This dashboard caters to professionals in the digital landscape, including marketers, researchers, and decision-makers.
+It serves as a valuable resource for optimizing strategies and making informed business decisions.
+The actionable insights and comprehensive data visualizations can significantly contribute to improving sales strategies, driving growth, and enhancing profitability.